 Charleston is charming.
-It is crammed with cobblestone alleyways, steeped in history and the pastel-painted houses with their window boxes and shutters have been restored beautifully.
+It is crammed with cobblestone alleyway and steeped in history.
+The pastel-painted houses with their window boxes and shutters have been restored beautifully.
 But what about when the sun goes down?
 Are there any unique things to do in Charleston SC at night?

 The usual activities such as bowling or movies were not an option.
 Let’s face it, those things can be done in any city.
 If you are in Charleston, you will want to make the most of the more unusual things to do at night.